-Workflows are automated multi-step tasks or processes that run right in Slack.
-Workflows can be as simple or as complex as you’d like, and typically don’t require writing any code.
+Workflows are automated multi-step tasks or processes that run directly in Slack.
+Workflows can be as simple or as complex as you like, and typically don’t require writing any code.
 To create a workflow that runs when an event happens in an external service, you can use a webhook.

 What you’ll need to get started

 - Familiarity with sending HTTP requests using the command line or another tool

 - An understanding of incoming webhooks.
 For guidance, read the documentation on Slack API, or ask a developer on your team for help

 Note: Owners and admins can restrict access to creating workflows using webhooks.
 If you don’t see this option in Workflow Builder, find an owner or admin to ask for help.

 All workflows in Slack start in response to a trigger.
 To trigger a workflow with a webhook, you’ll configure the webhook to run your workflow when an event that you specify occurs in another service.
 For example, you might create a workflow that posts a message in a particular channel when there’s a problem with your website so that your engineering team can investigate.

 The external service that you use to create and configure your webhook must allow you to make an HTTP POST request to Slack when certain events occur.
 Slack will generate a unique request URL for your workflow once you publish it, and you can configure your webhook to pass information to Slack in the HTTP request body.
 Any data that your webhook sends to Slack can be referenced in steps that you add to your workflow by creating variables.

 Tip: If you're not sure how to configure your webhook, we recommend asking a developer on your team for help or referencing any support documentation provided by the service you’re using, like Postman or Zapier.